munners17/INFO257-Sp2019/webapp-workshop_1/flask_tutorial.md

 In this tutorial you’ll learn how to build a web app with Python.
 We’ll use a micro-framework called Flask.

-### Why Flask?
+## Why Flask?

-easy to use.
+- easy to use.
-built in development server and debugger integrated unit testing support
+- built in development server and debugger
+- integrated unit testing support
-RESTful request dispatching
+- RESTful request dispatching
-uses Jinja2 templating
+- uses Jinja2 templating
-support for secure cookies (client side sessions)
+- support for secure cookies (client side sessions)
-100% WSGI 1.0 compliant
+- 100% WSGI 1.0 compliant
-Unicode based
+- Unicode based
-extensively documented
+= extensively documented

-Related course:
-Python Flask: Make Web Apps with Python

-Installing Flask
+### Installing Flask
 Install Flask using the command below:

 $ pip install Flask